magento/merchdocs/src/customers/account-dashboard-my-product-reviews.md

 title: My Product Reviews
 ---

-The My Product Reviews section of the customer account lists all the reviews submitted by the customer, and approved for publication.
+The My Product Reviews section of the customer account lists all the reviews submitted by the customer and approved for publication.
 Each review summary includes the date the review was submitted, links to the product page, and review details.

 <!--{% if "Default.CE Only" contains site.edition %}-->
 ![]({% link images/images/customer-account-my-product-reviews.png %}){: .zoom}